 - Academic Counselling

-- Making the "right" choice about a career and learning is crucial given the high cost of education.
+- Making the "right" choice about a career and learning is crucial given the investment you make in your education.
 If you are having difficulty academically, or need to develop and educational plan, consider seeing a counsellor who can assess learning problems, recommend solutions, link you with resources, and advocate on your behalf.

 - Career Counselling